Qiguo Wu* and Yeqing Hu Pages 668 - 682 ( 15 )

-Background: Diabetes mellitus is one of the most common endocrine metabolic disorder diseases.
+Background: Diabetes mellitus is one of the most common endocrine metabolic disorder- related diseases.
 The application of herbal medicine to control glucose levels and improve insulin action might be a useful approach in the treatment of diabetes.
-Mulberry leaves (ML) has been reported to exert important activities of anti-diabetic.
+Mulberry leaves (ML) have been reported to exert important activities of anti-diabetic.

 Objective: In this work, we aimed to explore the multi-targets and multi-pathways regulatory molecular mechanism of Mulberry leaves (ML, Morus alba Linne) acting on diabetes.

-Methods: Identification of active compounds of Mulberry leaves using Traditional Chinese Medicine Systems Pharmacology (TCMSP) database.
+Methods: Identification of active compounds of Mulberry leaves using Traditional Chinese Medicine Systems Pharmacology (TCMSP) database was carried out.
 Bioactive components were screened by FAF-Drugs4 website (Free ADME-Tox Filtering Tool).
 The targets of bioactive components were predicted from SwissTargetPrediction website, and the diabetes related targets were screened from GeneCards database.
-The common targets of ML and diabetes are used for Gene Ontology (GO) and pathway enrichment analysis.
+The common targets of ML and diabetes were used for Gene Ontology (GO) and pathway enrichment analysis.
 The visualization networks were constructed by Cytoscape 3.7.1 software.
-The construction of biological networks were performed to analyze the mechanisms as follows: (1) Compound-Target network; (2) Common target-Compound network; (3) Common targets protein interaction network; (4) Compound-Diabetes protein-protein interactions (PPI) network; (5) Target-Pathway network; (6) Compound-Target-Pathway network.
+The biological networks were constructed to analyze the mechanisms as follows: (1) compound-target network; (2) common target-compound network; (3) common targets protein interaction network; (4) compound-diabetes protein-protein interactions (ppi) network; (5) target-pathway network; and (6) compound-target-pathway network.
 At last, the prediction results of network pharmacology were verified by molecular docking method.

-Conclusion: Based on network pharmacology and molecular docking of this work provided an important systematic and visualized basis for further understanding the synergy mechanism of ML acting on diabetes.
+Conclusion: Based on network pharmacology and molecular docking, this study provided an important systematic and visualized basis for further understanding of the synergy mechanism of ML acting on diabetes.

 Institute of Chinese Materia Medica, Shanghai University of Traditional Chinese Medicine, Shanghai 201203, Department of Pharmacy, Anqing Medical College, Anqing 246052